Contact Me Directly

 My graduate degree is in Industrial and Organizational Psychology.
 Science and philosophy are things I do in my free time.
 Does that hinder my credibility here?
 I hope not.
 I do my homework, and I stick to things I understand, or if I have questions you’ll know about it in what I write.
 (You won’t see me arguing the fossil record here, for example–it’s not my field and I don’t pretend to have what it takes to learn it.)

 I/O Psych is among the most quantitative (i.e. mathematical) of all the social sciences.
 The “hard” scientists sometimes say that none of the social sciences are really science, but this comes as close as you’re going to get.
 It has the advantage as well of trying to account for personality, which enters into a lot of my thinking about evidences for God, the ultimate personality.
 But the main question I invite you to ask is, “Does what I say make sense?”
 And if it doesn’t, by all means leave a comment and let me know!

 After several years with Campus Crusade for Christ, including two years on loan to BreakPoint, the worldview ministry founded by Charles Colson, as a strategist and writer, in 2013 I took a new position with Ratio Christi as National Field Director.
-I continue to write a monthly column for BreakPoint, and I also work in cooperative connection with King’s Domain in southwest Ohio.
+In February 2015 I was appointed to the position of Vice President for Strategic Services with Ratio Christi.
+I continue to write a monthly column for BreakPoint.

 Hobbies and Interests